satya-das/cib/README.md

 - All C functions are assigned an integer value as its ID.
 This ID for a function will remain same across releases.
 - For every class/struct/union/namespace a **MethodTable** is defined which is basically an array of function pointers.
 - Library side glue code exports a C function that returns **MethodTable** for given class/struct/union/namespace ID.
 - Class definitions for client is generated with same class-name but without any data member other than an opaque pointer to original class defined by library.
 In *CIB terminology* classes that are seen by client are called **proxy-classes** and the opaque pointer held by proxy-class is called **handle**.
-This is basically pimpl pattern (aka bridge pattern) with pimpl pointing to object across component boundary.
+This is basically pimpl pattern (aka bridge pattern) with pimpl pointing to object across component boundary. **Note**: There is another kind of proxy class too, see Layout Sharing Proxy Class.
 - Function ID is used as an index to fetch function pointer from **MethodTable**.
 - Implementation of all functions including methods, constructors, and destructors of proxy classes are provided by means of invoking function pointer from MethodTable.

 Above is only broad description of CIB architecture.
 For understanding each peice of CIB architecture please have a look at **examples** below.
 Each example tries to explain one peice of CIB architecture.
 Since this project is also about developing a tool that will automatically implement CIB architecture for a library the examples mentioned shows the code generated by CIB.
 Please be forewarned that little paitence will be required to analyse such code. :)

-In all cases CIB avoids sharing of compiler generated _problematic_ stuffs across component boundary.
-Below is the list of such compiler generated stuffs:
-1. Mangled function name.
-2. Virtual function table.
-3. Object layout.
-4. RTTI.
-5. Function calling mechanism which is affected by function calling convention.
-For this problem CIB just uses same calling convention for both library and clients.
-6. Thrown exception objects.

 <a name="featureprogressofcibtool"></a>

-# 7\.
+# 8\.
 Feature Progress of CIB tool

 | Feature                                   | Description | Status |
 | ---------------------------------         | :---------- | :----- |